-New Greek coronavirus cases include cruise passengers and migrant mum
+New Greek coronavirus cases include ship crew and migrant mum

-ATHENS (Reuters) - Greece reported 102 new coronavirus cases on Tuesday, including 20 people on a cruise ship and a female asylum seeker who recently gave birth in hospital in Athens, the first recorded case among thousands of migrants kept in overcrowded camps.
+ATHENS (Reuters) - Greece reported 102 new coronavirus cases on Tuesday, including 20 people on a ship and a female asylum seeker who recently gave birth in hospital in Athens, the first recorded case among thousands of migrants kept in overcrowded camps.

 Authorities said they were attempting to trace where the woman had become infected and looking at the possibility it may have been at the hospital.